 When you use our services, for example to make direct debit payments to merchants or to receive payments from payers, we collect information about the transaction as well as information associated with the transaction including your name, address, telephone number, email address, credit card, bank account information, merchant information, including information about the funding and amounts used to complete the transaction.

 When you make a payment using our services we also collect the information you provide us about the other participants associated in the transaction.
 This includes for example the personal information of transacting parties and payment amounts.If you are unable to make a payment on time we may contact you and assist you in making payments.
 If we request you to participate in any further optional services we may collect this additional information from you.We may also collect information that is necessary for a service to be provided, or when you fill in a form on our website or participate in an online survey we conduct.
 We may also collect information about you when you ask to be included in an email mailing list.

-We may also act on behalf of our clients in our customer support services and debt collection services.
 Where we do this you will continue to provide your personal information directly to us.
 We may collect your name and any other necessary information in providing these services to our clients.

 We may collect personal information directly from you as a customer of our client.

 We may collect information from third parties, such as from merchants and data providers including transaction details, outstanding payments and customer records.

 Our clients may use our services in their workplace or business.
 This means we may collect personal information that the client may send to us either manually or automatically through our services.

 - Information we collect from use of our online services

 We may collect a variety of information from your interaction with the website and our online services including your IP Address; the date, time and duration of your visit; the number of pages you have downloaded; and the type of browser you use.

 We will generally collect your personal information from you directly.
 For example, we may collect personal information directly as follows: